Version 6 Unix

-Sixth Edition Unix, also called Version 6 Unix or just V6, was the first version of the Unix operating system to see wide release outside Bell Labs.
-It was released in May 1975 and, like its direct predecessor, targeted the DEC PDP-11 family of minicomputers.
+Sixth Edition Unix, also called Version 6 Unix or just V6 is a version of the Unix operating system first released in May 1975 and the first version of the Unix operating system to see wide release outside Bell Labs.
+Like its direct predecessor, the sixth edition targeted the DEC PDP-11 family of minicomputers.
 It was superseded by Version 7 Unix in 1978/1979, although V6 systems remained in regular operation until at least 1985.

 AT&T Corporation licensed Version 5 Unix to educational institutions only, but licensed Version 6 also to commercial users for $20,000, and it remained the most widely used version into the 1980s.
 An enhanced V6 was the basis of the first ever commercially sold Unix version, INTERACTIVE's IS/1.
 Bell's own PWB/UNIX 1.0 was also based on V6, where earlier (unreleased) versions were based on V4 and V5.
 Whitesmiths produced and marketed a (binary-compatible) V6 clone under the name Idris.